opendatasoft/ods-documentation/source/customizing_look_and_feel/06_customizing_theme/theme.rst

    It is also possible to generate a new API key by clicking on the "Generate new key" button.
 However, be careful when generating new API keys: only the current one can be used, which means that generating a new API key revokes all previous ones.

-- A block of 6 tabs, each one allowing to configure a part of an Opendatasoft portal theme:
+- A block of 6 tabs (3), each one allowing to configure a part of an Opendatasoft portal theme (see Customizing a portal theme):

   - **Layout options**, to modify the general layout of the portal
   - **Colors**, to change colors of backgrounds, texts, borders, links, etc.